GiuliaGiovannoli/MyCertifications/README.md

 Here you can find my coding related certifications:

-From the udemy courses I completed to the WBS CODING SCHOOL BOOTCAMP.
+From the udemy courses I completed to the WBS CODING SCHOOL BOOTCAMP in Berlin I attended.

 Thank you for time!